Computer Requirements for Law School

 • If weight is a factor for you

-• If you have a preference for a larger screen or keyboard.
+• If you have a preference for a larger screen or keyboard

-Also, the Florida Bar Exam is administered via Examsoft’s Examplify.
-Please be sure to check their requirements before purchasing a laptop, especially if you plan to sit for the Bar exam after you graduate Miami Law.
-The requirements are found at https://examsoft.com/resources/examplify-minimum-system-requirements/
+Currently, a portion of the Florida Bar Exam is administered via ExamSoft’s Examplify.
+You may want to check their requirements before purchasing a laptop, especially if you plan to sit for the bar exam after you graduate from Miami Law.
+The requirements are found on the Examplify minimum system requirements page.

-We do not recommend iPads, Chromebooks, Androids, or Linux devices for your work or for your exam taking.
+We do not support iPads, Chromebooks, Androids, or Linux devices for your work or for your exam-taking.

 Minimum configuration for a standard laptop